thoughtspot/ts_rest_api_and_tml_tools/README.md

 - `validate_only` - If set to True, this only runs through validation and returns back the response with any errors listed
 - `formattype` - No use for end users currently, but could allow for YAML string upload directly, for manually edited TML files on disk.

+## TML Objects
+You can create a base TML object, which only has the .content and .content_name properties

+    tml_obj = TML(tml)
+    tml_obj.content["additional_keys"]["sub-keys"]

+But if you know the type of object, then you can use one of the descendant objects to give more built in properties to access rather than having to work through the .content property.

+### Pinboard class

+### Table class